juzaweb/filemanager/README.md

 ## About
 The file manager intended for using Laravel with CKEditor / TinyMCE.
 File manager in table database, do not browse on the server folder.
-Support Laravel 5, 6, 7.
 ![File Manager demo](https://i.imgur.com/1SgXwkM.png)

 ### Features